Business owner reviewing financial documents to prepare for a line of credit application

 Step 6: Time Your Application Strategically

-Within the month, mid-month applications (days 10–20) tend to process faster than end-of-month submissions when underwriting queues are congested.
-This is a minor optimization, but when competition for underwriter attention matters, small edges accumulate.
+Within the month, mid-month applications (days 10–20) process faster than end-of-month submissions.
+Underwriting queues are congested at month-end.

 Red Flags That Trigger Automatic Declines